zhichaoxu04/CFR2M/README.md

 ================

 > [!IMPORTANT]
 > For more details, please refer to our preprint [Speeding up interval estimation for R2-based mediation effect of high-dimensional mediators via cross-fitting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9934518/).
+For the code used to perform simulations or real data analysis in the paper, please refer to [CFR2M-paper](https://github.com/zhichaoxu04/CFR2M-paper).

 The [CFR2M](https://github.com/zhichaoxu04/CFR2M) `R` package constructs confidence intervals based on the newly-derived closed-form asymptotic distribution of the R-squared measure.